 The Pathway to Teaching is designed for the Liberal Arts and Sciences student who intends to become a certified elementary or secondary teacher in Connecticut.
-Students may be in the Pathway to Teaching as part of the Dual-Admissions Compact.
 The Pathway prepares students to apply to the School of Education at SCSU and transfer seamlessly.
-Students interested in becoming an elementary school teacher should contact Susan Logston (203.285.2187, slogston@gatewayct.edu).
+Students interested in becoming elementary school teachers should contact Susan Logston (203.285.2187, slogston@gatewayct.edu).
 Students interested in becoming a middle or high school teacher should contact Lauren Doninger (203.285.2601, Idoninger@gatewayct.edu).
 Visit www.southernct.edu/education/.
 Students interested in Early Childhood Education Certification (birth to third grade) should contact Susan Logston.